dszyszek/multi_time_pad_breaker/README.md

 At first, you have to input two hashes you wanna compare, lets say H1 and H2 (in the example I assume you have at least 3 ciphertexts).
 The goal is to decrypt H1.
-Output of the program will look like: e - x - a - 4 - p - 6 - e
+Output of the program will look like:

+e - x - a - 4 - p - 6 - e

-Then you use the program second time, but now with pair: H1, H3:
+Then you use the program second time, but now with pair: H1, H3.

 Output:

 1 - 2 - 3 - m - 5 - l - 7

 I suppose you know what's the next step (if not, just compare the given outputs).
 One note, breaking encryption will not always be so easy-peasy (as in example), sometimes you won't have all the letters - in this situation you have to use other tools of cryptanalysis e.g. crib-dragging.

-# Why I wrote that?
+# Why do I wrote that?

 I'm very interested in cryptography and wanted to solve that task: